Relintai/pandemonium_engine_docs/tutorials/plugins/editor/inspector_plugins.md

 Create a new empty plugin to get started.

+See also:
-.. seealso:: See `doc_making_plugins` guide to set up your new plugin.
+ See `doc_making_plugins` guide to set up your new plugin.

 Let's assume you've called your plugin folder `my_inspector_plugin`.
 If so, you should end up with a new `addons/my_inspector_plugin` folder that contains